colby-campbell/bedrock-server/docs/design_decisions.md

 # Design Decisions

+## Why Python?

+Python was chosen for its simplicity, readability, and extensive libraries.
+Its support for asynchronous programming is particularly beneficial for handling multiple tasks concurrently, such as managing server processes and responding to Discord events.
+Additionally, Python's cross-platform nature ensures that the automation system can run on various operating systems without significant modifications.

 ## Modular Package Structure
 The project is divided into four main packages: `core`, `bot`, `cli`, and `utils`.
 This modular structure allows for clear separation of concerns:
 - `core`: Manages the server process, configuration, and automation tasks.